Records requests & research

 In August 2020, the Denver district attorney announced an international human trafficking investigation built off our findings.
 Seven people and 12 businesses were indicted on 33 charges by a grand jury.
 14 women were freed.

-I utilized Colorado's open records law to break the news that that kids in Denver Public Schools were being handcuffed.
+I utilized Colorado's open records law to break the news that kids in Denver Public Schools were being handcuffed.
 Continued records work revealed the initial number was a severe undercount and was actually nearly triple the original number.
 And, students of color were being disproportionately handcuffed.

 The investigation led to a change of policy so handcuffs are now used way less often.
 The May 2019 story was nominated for a 2020 Heartland Regional Emmy.